kawaii5/izbicki.me/blog/videoguide.md

 Also, if you're like me and essentially did not use any `perror` functions whatsoever, your grade will suffer.
 It's really simple to implement, essentially adding only a line or two per system call, but the benefits are enormous.

-##
-In conclusion to `vim`, there are many commands that are quite useful but untaught.
-For example, the `%` command.
-It took me quite a while to completely understand the `%` command but it became really useful as I mastered it.
-It is supposed to match the current parenthesis, or a character similar to parentheses, to the one that closes it but there were times when it just did not work.

-When it works, it is very helpful for it helps users to see if something is outside of a loop or if a loop ends where it should, but I noticed that it sometimes would be buggy if there was some parenthesis in comments.
-The `%` command does not differentiate between something a comment or normal code.
-This led to some very confusing moments where it would seem that my code would work even if `%` told me that the parenthesis did not match up correctly.
-Users should make sure to keep track of any parenthesis in comments if they decide to use the `%` command.

-Many of these commands are very helpful to speed up coding, but can still take quite a while if they are needed to be done multiple times.
-This can be solved by simply typing the number of times a user wants the command to be done before the user types the command.
-If I wanted to indent multiple lines three times, then I would do what I normally would do but type `3>` instead of just `>` by itself.
-This may not seem like much, because highlighting it and using `>` three times will give the same result and may seem easier.
-The reason why using a number is so useful is it would be quite time-consuming to highlight one 100 lines of code each time it is to be indented.
-This helps save time when doing that command a great number of times or over a large amount of code.

-`vim` can seem frustrating at first and it may appear to be much more difficult to do what people are used to.
-Users may want to give up because they have to relearn commands that were once second nature with other editors.
-It may take a while to relearn things such as `u` is now undo and `cntrl-R` is now redo, but it will be worth it in the end.
-`vim` has many tricks that can help speed up programming, even if new users do not learn it all right away.
-The information can always be found if new users need a reminder on how to do something.
-With time, the commands in `vim` will start to become just as easy to use as the commands in any other editor.
-If users stick to learning how to use `vim` a little at a time, then they will begin to be surprised how they ever coded without it.

-##Extras

-####How To SSH (into well server)
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/Letf4txWPic" frameborder="0" allowfullscreen></iframe>

-`$ ssh your_netID@bell.cs.ucr.edu`

-For the CS100 class, working within UCR's well server is crucial to succeed.
-The version of linux that the school's well server uses is different than other linux builds.
-Because of this, compilers will work differently in the well server than other local bash terminals, giving error messages after compilation on local bash terminals when compilation on the school servers will not, or compiling fine locally but failing to compile when compiled on the well server.
-Therefore, it is necessary to `ssh` into the well server and compile and run any code before submission.
-To `ssh` into the server, write in the command line `ssh`, followed by your net ID, and append `@bell.cs.ucr.edu`.
-You will be prompted for the password associated with the net ID (the password you use when signing into the lab computers), then placed in the home directory.
-To exit out of the server, type into the command line `exit`.
-You will exit the server and be placed back into your local bash.
-Any change saved to the server will be saved, so if you exit and re-enter the server, the changes will remain.
-If it works on well, then it will work when it is graded.
-It's not necessary to write the code in the school's server, but I would recommend doing all writing in the well server so that it is faster to debug and test, as opposed to writing locally, copying the file, saving it to your personal server, then compiling.
-I know for myself, when working on my first assignment for CS100, I wrote and compiled all my on my local machine and then submitted the final version without first checking if it compiled and ran on the school's server.
-Sure enough, I received a zero for inability to compile.
-From then on, I never wrote any code on my local terminal, doing all work on the school's server.
-I then checked my final version after modifying it to work on the school's server, and it didn't compile in my own bash terminal.
-After that, I realized there was no point in writing code on my local terminal, as it was easier to ssh into the school server and do all my work in there.
-It cloud-saves all your work, allowing you to access it almost anywhere.
-It's a really useful tool while still a student here at UCR.

-####Modifying your `vim` editor (.vimrc file)
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/VhAiVux6GBg" frameborder="0" allowfullscreen></iframe>

-Ever wondered how've we get our `vim` editor to work in the way we have it versus the default editor?
-`vim` has a file where you can setup it's defaults such as auto parentheses, auto-indent, and much more.
-By watching our video above, you can easily create new defaults for your `vim` editor that can cut time spent formating your text to spend more on coding.

-####Spectacle App: Using the terminal and `vim` in one screen
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/j1fnYZp4foI" frameborder="0" allowfullscreen></iframe>

-One of the first things I noticed about `vim` that I initially disliked was that it took over the terminal when I used it.
-I thought that I would have to close `vim` each time I wanted to test if my program could run correctly.
-To get around this issue, I started using two terminals instead of just one while I was programming.
-I would run `vim` using the first terminal and would run the executable in the second.
-It was as simple as using `:w` to save on `vim` instead of using `:wq` to save and quit.
-I could now test my code without ever having to close `vim`.